 Section 80C is further classified into different subsections, namely 80CCC, 80CCD (1), 80CCD (1b) and 80CCD (2).
-You can claim a Section 80C deduction in a year while filing your income tax returns.
+You can claim a deduction in a year while filing your income tax returns.
 Here's a look at the details about Section 80C of the Income Tax Act of India.

-Deductions Under Different Subsections of Section 80C
+Tax Deductions Under Section 80C

 Section 80C of the Income Tax Act, 1961 has been divided into subsections based on different deductions.
 Refer to the table below to understand eligible tax-saving investments under the subsections of Section 80C: